netnexus/IKontist/README.md

         // do further calls to kontist here
     })

+Of course you can use import instead of require:
+    import { KontistClient } from "@netnexus/ikontist";
+    const client = new KontistClient();

 Please have a look at the `kontist-client.js`.
 Currently it provides methods for the following endpoints:

     login(email, password)